 Readers, we wanted to celebrate this year’s 10th edition of the Summer Reading Guide with an extra special episode, so I invited a guest I’ve been meaning to have on the podcast for a long time.
 This episode has literally been years in the making, and I couldn’t be more thrilled to welcome Ginger Horton to the show.

 Ginger is one of the most self-aware readers I know, which makes talking about books and reading with her such a joy!
-Today, we chat about how her role at Modern Mrs. Darcy has changed her reading life, how she tracks her reading in a totally unique way, and how she cleverly uses the summer reading guide to spread that summer reading feeling over the whole entire year.
+Today, we chat about how her role at Modern Mrs. Darcy has changed her reading life, how she tracks her reading in a unique way, and how she cleverly uses the Summer Reading Guide to spread that summer reading feeling over the whole year.

 For this celebratory episode, Ginger shares her three favorite backlist summer reading guide selections, and I recommend three books from this year’s summer reading guide that I think she’ll love.
 Of course we can’t help squeezing in extra book talk, as we often do, so listen in for a pile of backlist and brand new summer reading recommendations.